TritonDataCenter/manta-muskie/README.md

       the corresponding `MUSKIE_` configuration variables described in step 4 above.

+   c.
+If you would like, replace the "datacenter", "server\_uuid", and
+      "zone\_uuid" fields with appropriate values from your setup.
+If these fields are not updated, the metric collection facility will use the defaults provided in the file, which may not represent the real values of your machine.
+This step is not required.

 In summary, you should make sure these environment variables are set properly:

 | **Environment variable** | **Details** |